jacubero/aws-architect-associate/docs/database.rst

 Introduction
 ============

-Amazon DynamoDB is a fully managed NoSQL database.
-It a document or key-value datastore.
-It scales to any workload.
+Amazon DynamoDB is a fast and flexible NoSQL database service for all applications that need consistent, single-digit millisecond latency at any scale.
+It is a fully managed cloud database and supports both document and key-value store models.
+Its flexible data model, reliable performance, and automatic scaling of throughput capacity makes it a great fit for mobile, web, gaming, ad tech, IoT, and many other applications.
 It is fast and consistent because it has a fully distributed request router.
 It provides fine-grained access control for accessing, for instance: the tables, the attributes within an item, etc. It allows event driven programming.

 .. list-table:: SQL vs NoSQL
    :widths: 50 50